vhaudiquet/ubuntu-project-docs/docs/staging/MIR/mir-overview.md

-# The Main Inclusion Review (MIR) process
+# Main Inclusion Review (MIR) process

-Packages in Ubuntu main (and restricted) are officially maintained, supported and recommended by the Ubuntu project.
-Security updates are provided for them as necessary by Canonical, and Canonical's standard support services apply to these packages.
+Packages in Ubuntu {term}`main` (and {term}`restricted`) are officially maintained, supported and recommended by the Ubuntu project.
+{term}`Canonical` provides security updates, standard support services, and certain {term}`SLA` guarantees for these packages.

-Therefore, special consideration is necessary before adding new packages to these components.
-The [Ubuntu MIR Team](https://launchpad.net/~ubuntu-mir) reviews packages for promotion from universe to main.
+Therefore, special consideration is necessary before adding new packages to `main` or `restricted`.
+The [Ubuntu MIR team](https://launchpad.net/~ubuntu-mir) reviews packages for promotion:

+* from {term}`universe` to `main`.
+* from {term}`multiverse` to `restricted`.

-That is the **Main Inclusion Review (MIR)**.
+The process of reviewing packages before they can be promoted is the **Main Inclusion Review (MIR)** process.

+## The MIR documentation

+The guidelines and review process is constantly evolving.
+Even if you have submitted a package for Main Inclusion Review in the past, you should still re-read the MIR documentation.

+The MIR documentation is also a living document.
+External contributions, suggestions, discussions or questions about the process are always welcome.
+We would love to hear from you!

+To contribute, simply submit a pull request with your changes or create an issue as described in our {ref}`Contributing guide<contribute>`.
+Please also attend the weekly {ref}`MIR Team meeting <mir-team-meeting>` if you want to discuss your issue with the MIR Team.

+## MIR process overview

-* MIR state machine {ref}`mir-process-states`
+* {ref}`mir-process-states`

 ```{admonition} To do
 :class: note